Asymptotic expansion for the Hartman-Watson distribution: Introduction

 In this paper we derive the $t\to 0$ asymptotics of the function $\theta(r,t)$ at fixed $rt =\rho$ using the saddle point method.
 This regime is important for the study of the small-$t$ asymptotics of the density of $\frac{1}{t} A_t^{(\mu)}$ following from the Yor formula (\ref{AB}).
 The resulting expansion turns out to give also a good numerical approximation of $\theta(r,t)$ for all $t\geq 0$.
 The expansion has the form

 The leading order term proportional to $G(\rho)$ is given in Proposition \ref{prop:1}, and the subleading correction $G_1(\rho)$ is given in the Appendix.

-The paper is organized as follows.
+The paper is structured as follows.
 In Section~\ref{sec:2} we present the leading order asymptotic expansion of the integral $\theta(r,t)$ at fixed $\rho = rt$.
 The main result is Proposition \ref{prop:1}.
-The leading term in this expansion is shown to give a reasonably good approximation for $\theta(r,t)$ over the entire range of $t\geq 0$.
-An explicit error bound for the leading term in the asymptotic expansion of $\theta(\rho/t,t)$ is obtained, guided by numerical estimates of the integrand, which is furthermore uniform in $\rho$.
+An explicit error bound for the leading term in the asymptotic expansion of $\theta(\rho/t,t)$ is given, guided by numerical tests, which is furthermore uniformly bounded in $\rho$.
 In Section~\ref{sec:3} we compare this asymptotic result with existing results in the literature on the small $t$ expansion of the Hartman-Watson distribution \cite{Barrieu2004,Gerhold2011}.
-In Section~\ref{sec:4} we apply the expansion to obtain the leading $t\to 0$ asymptotics of the density of the time averaged geometric Brownian motion $\mathbb{P}(\frac{1}{t} \int_0^t e^{2(B_s+\mu s)} ds \in da )=f(a,\mu) da$.
-The leading asymptotics of this density has the form $f(a,\mu) = (2\pi t)^{-\frac12} g(a,\mu) e^{-\frac{1}{t} J(a)}(1+O(t))$.
+In Section~\ref{sec:4} we apply the expansion to obtain the leading $t\to 0$ asymptotics of the density of the time averaged geometric Brownian motion $\mathbb{P}(\frac{1}{t} \int_0^t e^{2(B_s+\mu s)} ds \in da )=f(a,t) \frac{da}{a}$.
+The leading asymptotics of this density has the form $f(a,t) \sim (2\pi t)^{-\frac12} g(a,\mu) e^{-\frac{1}{t} J(a)}$.
 The exponential factor $J(a)$ reproduces a known result obtained previously using Large Deviations theory \cite{MLP,SIFIN}.
 An Appendix gives an explicit result for the subleading correction.